Tuesday, September 2, 2008

 Now that you've got a social network, what to do with them...

-I might have written this here before, so hang on if you've already heard it.
+I might have written this somewhere before, so hang on if you've already heard it.

-These and the other posts here are targeted to business owners who may have somehow managed to collect a decent number of members, people, users, subscribers...whatever.
+These and the other posts here are targeted to business owners who may have managed to collect a decent number of members, people, users, or subscribers.
 It's not really that hard to do.
-Go to Ning.com or KickApps.com and create, for instance, a network around around a product.
-Then, import every customer and contact into your newly created network and engage with interesting content.
+Go to Ning.com or KickApps.com and create, for instance, a network around an interest.
+Then, invite every customer and contact to your newly created network and engage with interesting content with the one who come.

 Businesses are looking for ways to make money with their social networks.
 They might even be thinking of advertising to their network members.
 (Boo, hiss, bad, no...no...no.)
 And, as I may have also said before, if a business doesn't have an social network, it's time to get one...the sooner the better.
 It will make a complete difference in the near-future.
 If your social network is just a social network (like MySpace, Facebook, LinkedIn, etc.), you're screwed, but help is on the way.
 (BTW, read the post below on 'Who is your social network?')